maxdemaio/chess-heat/README.md

 # chess-heatmap

 This web app fetches monthly PGN files from Chess.com and generates a heatmap to visualize a player's game activity over the year.
 The heatmap is displayed using HTML/CSS/JS, and hovering over each square shows the day of the month and the player's win loss/draw record for that day.
-The app provides a fun and easy way to track and analyze game performance over time.
+The app provides a fun and easy way to track and analyze consistency performance over time.

 ---